Emotional design: Positively influencing user feelings

 “Everything has a personality: everything sends an emotional signal.
 Even where this was not the intention of the designer, the people who view the website infer personalities and experience emotions.”

-Quote Don Norman
+Quote from Don Norman about Emotional Design

 Don Norman, a pioneer in the field of design and usability, identified three levels of emotional design: